KingNNT/backend-fastapi-app/docs/testing.md

 ## Overview

-This project implements a comprehensive testing strategy using pytest with async support, focusing on unit tests for business logic and integration tests for full application workflows.
+This project implements a comprehensive testing strategy following Clean Architecture principles.
+Tests are organized by layer and purpose, with clear separation between unit, integration, and end-to-end tests.

 ## Testing Stack